Linda has written content for national fashion and beauty websites. She enjoys sharing style trends and tips with her readers.

 Sterling and gold chain necklaces come in a variety of designs and are more popular than ever.
 They are a fashion accessory staple for both men and women.
 The designs range from chunky, open links to more sophisticated profiles.
 But do you really know what sets one apart from another?

-Can you tell the difference between a box and rope chain?
+Can you tell the difference between a box and a rope chain?
 Don’t feel bad.
 Most people realize there is a difference in appearance but aren’t aware of their unique characteristics.
-Whether you are buying a necklace for yourself or as a gift, it’s helpful to be able to identify different chain styles.
+Whether you are buying a necklace for yourself or as a gift, it’s helpful to be able to identify different chain styles:

 Herringbone, a classic necklace chain style, consists of a sequence of flat, short and parallel links placed in an offset pattern.
 Herringbone chains usually feature two or more rows of links.
 This understated chain type lies perfectly flat against the skin and is a suitable choice for casual daywear or a conservative office ensemble.

 The bead or ball link style is similar to chains that hold military dog tags.
 The bead chain features a simple string of silver balls placed closely together.
 Chain necklaces can be long or short in length and often include decorative pendants.
 Bead chains vary in size from 2mm to 10mm.
 A graduated continuous bead chain provides a conservative look that mimics a pearl necklace.

 Box links resemble a series of wide, square cubes tightly connected to form a chain.
 Another name for the box chain is mirrored box chain.
 This chain style imparts a dazzling sparkle when its polished sides catch and reflect light.
 A box chain link looks great unadorned, but daintier versions work quite nicely with a pendant.
 This solid chain construction is extremely durable and will provide many years of daily wear.